blacklightpy/vaultofknowledge/My Vision of God.md

 Fight in the cause of God.
 On how to fight, I do not know how, as I've never fought before.
 But I do know that God taught me to kill cockroaches the first day I had the vision.
 I used to never fight because I was nice, but then, I was informed later by the voice within, that I did not fight when I was attacked, but I got angry when my friends who were innocent were attacked.
 So I agree that those who fight the innocent must be fought, but I did not see that I myself was innocent, and let myself be attacked.
 In that sense, I let them attack an innocent person, and I was at fault.

+The Pramaana:
+(1) Prathyaabhinja (This is the method for verification; that which is seen beyond the senses) (2) Prathyaksha (That which is seen through the senses) (3) Anumaana (Logical inference)
+(4) Shabda (Testimony)

+Now, Prathyaabhinjna does not include that which is (1) seen in dreams or (2) inferred mentally by the intellect.
+With regards to that which is inferred mentally by the intellect, the Pramaana is literally talking about what the valid sources for making such inferences are.
+You cannot bypass them.
+About distinguishing it from dreams, when you see it, you will know it is neither a dream, nor hallucination.
+Because it will make it so clear to you.
+If someone persists to say that it is a "hallucination", then one can only disagree.
+They are only making such a claim from their materialist viewpoint which we already deny.

 ---

 ### Questions and Answers